 The M760i xDrive ($157,695) comes with the turbo V12, M Sport brakes, M suspension tune, 20-in alloy wheels, massaging front seats, Integral Active Steering and other features of the Autobahn package.
 It's not an out-and-out M version as we've come to know and love them (like the M3, for example), but still incredibly special.

 The enthusiast-leaning Alpina B7 ($140,345) also includes the Autobahn package, Alpina-tuned suspension, special wheel designs and aerodynamic additions, powered side sunshades and massaging front seats.

 Other options for the range include heated armrests/rear seats/steering wheel, a head-up display, a cabin fragrance system, multi-contour front seats, a 1,400-watt Bowers & Wilkins surround-sound system with 16 partially illuminated speakers, side-view and top-view cameras, remote control parking, plus night vision and further advanced protective features listed in the Safety section below.

 Trunk space is a capacious 18.2 cu ft. in the regular models, 14.8 cu ft. in the 740e plug-in hybrid.

 |Roadside Assistance||4 Years/Unlimited Miles|

 |Maintenance||3 Years/36,000 Miles|

-2017 Porsche Panamera -- Gorgeous interior, driving talent for days.
-A new generation debuts for this model year with much improved styling (subjectively speaking).
+2018 Porsche Panamera -- Gorgeous interior, driving talent for days.

-2017 Jaguar XJ -- Handsome and supple, with a mostly aluminum body.
-An update is expected for the 2018 model year.
+2019 Jaguar XJ -- Handsome and supple, with a mostly aluminum body.
+A new generation is expected soon.